WHAT IS IN THIS LEAFLET

 Using Climara may also increase your risk of coronary heart disease.
 Tell your doctor if you experience chest pain or discomfort.

 Using Climara may increase your risk of gall bladder disease.
-This is because oestrogen stimulates the liver to remove more cholesterol from blood and divert it to the gallbladder.
+This is because estrogen stimulates the liver to remove more cholesterol from blood and divert it to the gallbladder.

 Before being prescribed Climara, your doctor should perform a thorough medical and gynaecological examination (including the breasts and a pap smear).
 Your doctor will also note your family medical history and exclude pregnancy.